 A lifetime of doing what you love and loving what you do can begin with a small step.
-If you dream about working with animals or in a zoo, this workshop could be the start of your amazing journey.
+If you or someone in your life has ever dreamed of working with animals or in a zoo, this workshop could be the start of an amazing journey.

 It takes a village to run a zoo and in this special program, teens will discover just how many different career opportunities a zoo holds.
-This Educator-led workshop will include program animal encounters, tours of the John J. Palumbo Veterinary Hospital, animal commissary, elephant and giraffe holding spaces, behind-the-scenes hands-on interactions with zookeepers, and more.
+This Educator-led workshop will include encounters with ambassador animals, tours of the John J. Palumbo Veterinary Hospital, animal commissary, and elephant & giraffe holding spaces, exclusive behind-the-scenes hands-on interactions with zookeepers, and more.
 Please note: specific activities are subject to change.

 For Ages 13 - 17

 - Date: Two Days: Saturday, October 19 - Sunday, October 20

 - Time: 9:30 am - 4:00 pm (rain or shine)

 - Cost: $250 RWP Zoo Members; $275 Non-members

 Application period is closed.
 Please check back for our 2020 date.

 Please note: Includes exclusive behind-the-scenes experiences, encounters with ambassador animals, and lunch both days.
 All registrations are final.
 There are no refunds unless the Zoo cancels the program.
 Deadline to register is October 10, 2019.